 Our next step is to develop a control group of young people that have not taken part in our programmes to determine the real impact and difference we make in the lives of our young people.

-Below we present some of the key outcomes of Young Leaders For Safe Cities in 2018 – and direct quotes from those surveyed:
+Below we present some of the key outcomes of Young Leaders For Safer Cities in 2019 – and direct quotes from those surveyed:

 Young people participating in our programmes demonstrated progression in educational performance and improved confidence.
 As one parent said of her daughter